-Pacers are companion runners that can accompany a 100 Miler, 102km or 87km runner from various points.
+Pacers are companion runners that can accompany a 100 Miler runner from various points.
 Please check each course page for more details and pacer pick-up locations.
 Pacers run for free.
 The Pacers role is to accompany their runner to provide moral support, pacing advice and companionship in the latter stages of the event.

 There are strict rules regarding pacing.